tiagosimoes-euf/BackupSync/README.md

 ## Requirements

+This script relies on a few tools that may not be immediately available in your system.
+On Debian/Ubuntu based systems, run the following command to install the necessary dependencies:

-    sudo apt install inotify-tools rsync
+    sudo apt install flock inotify-tools rsync

 ## Installation

-    # grab the script
+First grab the script and appreciate the BS in all its glory!

     git clone https://github.com/tiagosimoes-euf/BackupSync.git
-    # appreciate the BS in all its glory
     cd BackupSync/ && ls -hAl

-    # copy the example config file
+Copy the example config file and edit the active config file.

     cp example.bs.cfg bs.cfg
-    # edit the active config file
     nano bs.cfg

-    # make the script executable
+Make the main script and the helper scripts executable.

     chmod a+w bs.sh
+    chmod a+w bschk.sh
+    chmod a+w bsset.sh

-    # put it somewhere in your $PATH
+Put these somewhere in your `$PATH` for easier access.

     sudo ln -s ${PWD}/bs.sh /usr/local/bin/bs
-    # profit!
+    sudo ln -s ${PWD}/bschk.sh /usr/local/bin/bschk
+    sudo ln -s ${PWD}/bsset.sh /usr/local/bin/bsset

+Now you can run `bs`, `bschk` or `bsset` from anywhere in the command line.

 ## Setup

-    # go to your source directory under the parent directory being watched
+To set up a particular sync, go to each source directory under the parent directory being watched and use the `bsset` command to add a destination directory to a destination file.

     cd /WATCHDIR/sourcedir
-    # add a destination directory to a destination file
-    echo /destinationdir >> DESTFILE
+    bsset /path/to/destinationdir1
+    bsset /path/to/destinationdir2
+    ...

-    # any changes in the source will trigger a sync to the destination
+Now any changes in this source directory will trigger a sync to all the destinations defined.

 ## Usage

 [Call BS](http://gph.is/PgdFS8) by typing `bs &` so that it runs in the background.

+The main script can be added to the system autostart as well, and also bound to a keyboard shortcut.

+To check if the main script is running, use `bschk`.
+Properly configured, this can be used with tools like the XFCE Generic Monitor plugin for the XFCE panel.

 ---